 Regina King is a workhorse.

-Amid all the accolades that have been thrown the actress' way these last few years—and rightfully so, mind you—it's easy to overlook how things could have gone quite differently for King if it weren't for her tenacious commitment to honesty, her unwillingness to settle for the sure thing, and her unwavering need to keep the private things private.
+Amid all the accolades that have been thrown the actress' way these last few years—and rightfully so, mind you—it's easy to overlook how things could have gone quite differently for King if it weren't for her tenacious commitment to honesty, her unwillingness to settle for the sure thing and her unwavering need to keep the private things private.

 Born in 1971 and raised in Los Angeles, King's parents divorced when she was just eight years old and with her father Thomas, who had two older daughter from a previous marriage, largely out of the picture, it fell to mother Gloria, a special education teacher, to raise her and younger sister Reina on her own.
 "My parents' conduct during and after their divorce—from the constant fighting to their eventual estrangement— was very disappointing and hurtful to me.
 I was more disappointed and even more hurt when my father seemed to just drift out of our lives," the actress wrote in an essay for the 2017 book He Never Came Home: Interviews, Stories and Essays from Daughters on Life Without Their Fathers.
 "I only realized much later that the divorce really had little to do with that.
 It had more to do with who he was as a man."

 While dad was drifting further and further away, mom was encouraging her daughters to follow their dreams, enrolling them in acting classes.
 "My sister and I were definitely allowed to dream big.
-My mother put no restrictions on that," King told USA Today last December before relating her own mom to her character in Beale Street.
+My mother put no restrictions on that," King told USA Today in December 2018 before relating her own mom to her character in Beale Street.
 "As far as that comforting feeling that Sharon gives, my mom definitely had that."